hadiabdul8128/Initialize-shelter-forecasting-project/README.md

 # NYC shelter population forecast

-This project estimates how many people will be in New York City homeless shelters on a selected date.
+This project uses a PyTorch feed-forward neural network model to estimates how many people will be in New York City homeless shelters on a selected date.

 The website has one date field.
 For a date already covered by the census data,